 More than a year later, Trump has continued to bring up the topic in interviews, public appearances and on social media, injecting himself into a nationwide debate on patriotism and dissent in America.

-This year, the Philadelphia Eagles won the Super Bowl for the first time in the franchise's history, and while the team was initially invited to the White House, Trump announced in June that the visit had been canceled.
+Last year, the Philadelphia Eagles won the Super Bowl for the first time in the franchise's history, and while the team was initially invited to the White House, Trump announced in June that the visit had been canceled.

 "The Philadelphia Eagles Football Team was invited to the White House.
 Unfortunately, only a small number of players decided to come, and we canceled the event.
 Staying in the Locker Room for the playing of our National Anthem is as disrespectful to our country as kneeling.
 Sorry!"
 Trump tweeted.